 - Make sure you focus on reducing the costs that are within your control.

-Important notice: Proptech Pioneer and its associated companies seeks to provide investors with guides, information and tools, but we cannot guarantee this information to be accurate or perfect.
+Important notice: Proptech Pioneer and its associated companies seek to provide real estate investors with guides, information and tools, but we cannot guarantee this information to be accurate or perfect.
 You use the information at your own risk and accept no liability if you rely on this information.
-Proptech Pioneer is not a tax advisor, accountant, conveyancer, lawyer, financial advisor or mortgage advisor.
-You should seek independent advice from independent professionals before making any investment decision
+Proptech Pioneer is not a tax advisor, accountant conveyancer, lawyer, financial advisor or mortgage advisor.
+You should seek independent advice from independent professionals before making any investment decision.